Variable Bitrate Residual Vector Quantization for Audio Coding: Experiments

-Fig. \ref{fig:results_alpha} summarizes the result.
+Fig. \ref{fig:results_alpha} summarizes the effect of the surrogate function $f_\alpha$ on the performance.
 For comparison, we also report the results of CBR RVQ with 8 codebooks trained from scratch for the same number of iterations with structured codebook dropout with a dropout rate of 0.5.
 For each model, we plot the rate-distortion curve for each metric.
 For our VBR models, we compute the average bitrate over the test dataset as well as the mean of each metric for the scaling factor $l$ in the range of [$L_{\text{min}}$, $L_{\text{max}}$].
 We also include the additional transmission costs (i.e., $\log_2(N_q)=3$) for the number of codebooks used per frame into the bitrate calculation which amounts to approximately 0.258 kbps.
 Note that our VRVQ models can also be evaluated in a fixed-rate RVQ setup, i.e., in CBR mode not using an importance map.
 In this case, we do not calculate the transmission cost.

 It is observable that the models trained with the proposed smooth surrogate functions outperform the model trained with the baseline function $f_I$.
 As $\alpha$ increases, the performance approaches that of $f_I$.
 This observation aligns with the fact that $f_\alpha$ converges to $f_I$.
 Our models, trained with $\alpha<2$, show better performance than the DAC trained for the same number of iterations under some conditions.
 Notably, for SI-SDR, our models perform significantly better than DAC.
 For the log mel loss and ViSQOL, our models outperform the DAC when $\alpha$ is 1 or lower and the bitrate is above 3-4 kbps.